 One of the extra-thrilling aspects of our little DIY tabletop sculptures is that even after constructions were put together, we could create remixes just by moving a few pieces around.
 Joined wood scraps can be tilted to different angles, small blocks can be stacked in a new order.
 Using nuts and bolts + simple stacking rather than glue gives SO much freedom to play.

-More wood sculpture art ideas to explore with your scrap wood building blocks…
+More DIY wood sculpture art ideas to explore with your scrap wood building blocks…

-- ADD PATTERN.
+- Add patterns to your DIY wood sculptures.
 We kept our sculpture building blocks fairly simple by sticking to solid colors, but it’s always exciting to throw some patterns into the mix and see what happens.
 Splatter your blocks with splotches of a second color, use a stamp to create polka dot blocks, or make some bold two-tone-striped blocks.
 It’s all up to you!

-- MAKE IT MOVE.
-As we discovered with our kinetic paper shape art project, there’s a lot of magic to be found in movement.
+- Make your sculptures move.
+As we discovered with our kinetic paper shape art project, there’s a lot of magic in movement.
 How can you add moving elements to your sculptures?
 Can you add things that spin in the breeze?
-Maybe you can incorporate marbles that drop through a hole, or experiment with making a simple pendulum?
+Maybe you can incorporate marbles that drop through a hole or experiment with making a simple pendulum?

-- COLLABORATE!
+- Collaborate on a group kids’ wood project!
 As we were playing with these small-scale sculptures, I couldn’t help but imagine what a BIG collaborative sculpture might look like, or a table full of individual sculptures pushed together.
-It would be so much fun to see what a classroom could build with a set of scrap wood building blocks!
-Give this it’s own space, leave out a basket of painted scrap wood building blocks, and invite different ages or groups to continue adding pieces for an ongoing collaborative art project.
+Seeing what a classroom could build with scrap wood building blocks would be so much fun!
+Give this project its own space, leave out a basket of painted scrap wood building blocks, and invite different ages or groups to continue adding pieces for an ongoing collaborative wood project.

-- GO NATURAL.
+- Incorporate nature into your sculptures.
 Our sculptures use geometric pieces, but you can invoke a sense of nature and incorporate organic shapes by adding found nature supplies.
-Rocks, pinecones, leaves, sticks – they’re all great elements to experiment with!
+Rocks, pinecones, leaves, and sticks are all outstanding elements to experiment with!

-Good places to find small scrap wood pieces for arts and crafts
+Good places to find small scrap wood pieces for kids wood projects

-- CHECK WITH NEIGHBORS.
+- Check to see if your neighbors have a scrap wood stash.
 The first place I always check is with relatives, friends, and neighbors.
-You’d be surprised how many people have a box of wood scraps sitting in their garage or basement that they’ve been dying to get off of their hands!
+You’d be surprised how many people have a box of wood scraps in their garage or basement that they’ve been dying to get off their hands!

-- A LOCAL LUMBERYARD.
-Unlike big box stores, local lumber suppliers often have salvaged scraps or leftovers they’re willing to sell at a lower cost than a set of craft woodblocks.
+- Ask a local lumberyard for leftover bits and pieces.
+Unlike big box stores, local lumber suppliers often have offcuts or salvaged scraps they’re willing to sell at a lower cost than a set of craft woodblocks.

-- ETSY.
-Etsy has become one of my favorite sources for scrap art project supplies because you can usually find materials that are inexpensive but ready-to-use (like pre-sanded wood scrap sets).
+- Shop Etsy for wood blocks.
+Etsy has become one of my favorite sources for scrap art project supplies because you can usually find inexpensive, ready-to-use materials (like pre-sanded wood scrap sets).

-- TOY OR CRAFT STORES.
+- Buy wooden blocks or craft wood from a toy or craft store.
 I’ve run across a handful of local craft and toy stores that sell sets of unfinished wood blocks in assorted sizes (Ben Franklin’s for the win!).
-In a pinch, a set of kids’ natural building blocks works well too (although they can be a bit pricier).
+In a pinch, a set of kids’ natural building blocks works well (although they can be pricier).